abgox/PSCompletions/README.md

 [![PSCompletions-demo.gif](https://img1.imgtp.com/2023/08/23/tthYsMaR.gif)](https://img1.imgtp.com/2023/08/23/tthYsMaR.gif)

-## About Completion Description
+### About special symbols in Completion Description

--   ✨: You can continue to press `Tab` to get command completion. (except for special cases)
+-   ✨: Press `Space` and `Tab` to get command completion When it's selected. (except for special cases)
+-   ✨✨：Type a string without spaces, then press `Space` and `Tab` to get command completion.
 -   `...`: The description here will be filled in in the future.
     -   If `...` is the last one in the completion, it means that the display area is too small to display all completions.